IRA and Retirement Plan Penalties in header of articles

 Exceptions to Early Distribution Penalties

 You usually put money into a tax-deferred savings plan to save for your future retirement.
-So, the law provides for a 10% early withdrawal penalty.
-You’re usually subject to the penalty if you withdraw money from your retirement plan before age 59 1 / 2.
-However, exceptions to the 10% early withdrawal penalty exist.
+If you withdraw early, you might have a 10% early withdrawal penalty.
+You’re usually subject to the penalty if you withdraw money from your plan before age 59 1/2.
+However, there are exceptions to the 10% penalty.

-The penalty doesn't usually apply to distributions from your employer plan or IRA if:
+The penalty doesn't usually apply to distributions from your employer plan or IRA if any of these are true:

 You're totally and permanently disabled.